wuzhanfly/airdrop-erc1155/readme.md

 npx hardhat --network rinkeby deploy-airdrop --erc1155token "" --tokenid "" --emergencyreceiver "" --weeksemergency ""
 ```

+# Airdrop lists

+The lists of entitled wallets in the Age of Romulus NFT airdrops are located in the `data` folder.
+The lists are created using this [python script](https://colab.research.google.com/drive/13woncFVJ7KR29bLidRPMU-30QMp8v2GJ?usp=sharing).
+Note that the script will be updated going forward reflecting the logic of the various airdrops.

 # Active Contracts

 ## Mainnet Contracts